Table of Contents

 For example, if you didn’t trim your shrubs and trees at the end of the year, February is a good time to go ahead and take care of that before spring hits.
 You want to get rid of the previous years growth, and get them ready for the new year.
 When you call your professional landscape crew out in February, you may also want to get them to scalp the yard.
 This is basically taking your grass down to the dirt.
 Because your grass stays dormant inside the soil, it’s best to take off the previous years grass before the new grass starts to sprout.

 When you’re thinking about investing in your landscape you are going to be hungry for some ideas.
 You might even get online and begin to search for landscape designs, or ideas.
-The obvious answer to this question is to hire a designer, or landscaper to assist you, but I want to give you some practical ways to do this as well.
-There are a number of different websites to look for design ideas, and even Google images can be a great resource as well.
+The obvious answer to this question is to hire a designer, or landscaper to assist you.
+However, I want to give you some practical ways to do this as well.
+There are a number of different websites to look for design ideas, as well as different landscape maintenance types, and even Google images can be a great resource as well.

 When you’re searching you want to try to narrow down your searches to your particular region or area.
-You can search for plants, bed shapes, and different ground covers all from the comfort of your own home, for your particular area.
+You can search for plants, bed shapes, landscape maintenance types, and different ground covers all from the comfort of your own home, for your particular area.
 You want to gather a bunch of pictures and put them into a folder, or on an online board.
 Now, it’s time to go through them and look for a common patterns.
 What’s the common thread amongst all of your pictures.
 Don’t forget to search for the different landscape areas around your home as well.
-Like, “back yard patio landscape ideas” and the like.
+Like, “back yard patio landscape ideas” and “landscape maintenance types” and the like.

 Once you have assembled your ideas in a folder and studied them, you will want to draw out the area you are working with on a piece of paper.
 A simple drawing, nothing too complicated.
 Then you can begin to plan out how things could go in each flower bed.